 - 1. Employee name; - 2.
 Unique employee system identification number; and - 3.
-Amount deducted - B. The parties agree this Section satisfies the Employer's obligations and provides for the deduction authorized under section 1 (6) of RCW 41.04.230.
+Amount deducted - B. The parties agree this Section satisfies the Employer's obligations and provides for the deduction authorized by RCW 41.04.230.

 41.7 Employee Status Reports